isabella232/dde-handsonlab/step4/README.md

 - `docker-compose.yml` - This file is something we have worked with in the previous steps.
 It contains instructions on how to deploy each service, and how each service will interact with the others.
 This Docker Compose file is slightly different though.
-It contains variables for tuneable parametes.
+It contains variables for tuneable parameters.

-- `metadata.yml` - This file contain identification metadata such as name, version, description and maintainers of your containerised application.
+- `metadata.yml` - This file contains identification metadata such as name, version, description and maintainers of your containerised application.

-- `parameters.yml` - This final section specifies default values for application parameter, this values will be inserted into the Docker Compose file at runtime.
+- `parameters.yml` - This final section specifies default values for application parameter, these values will be inserted into the Docker Compose file at runtime.

-* As the application is nearly ready for production we have removed the mounted php file for live editing.
+As the application is nearly ready for production, we have removed the mounted php file for live editing.
 The www is now version controlled with a Docker Image tag `v1` and `v2`.

 ## Try it out

-1) Using the `docker app` CLI syntax we are able to deploy and modify our containerised appplication.
+1) Using the `docker app` CLI syntax we are able to deploy and modify our containerised application.

-   First lets inspect our Docker app to find out more information about what services it will deploy and the default variables for those services.
+   First let's inspect our Docker app to find out more information about what services it will deploy and the default variables for those services.

    ```